 by Jackie Ravenscroft

 Butterflies are one of the most cherished symbols in modern culture, art, and spirituality.
 They are linked to ideals such as transformation, joy, rebirth, and conservation and the latter may very much be in your mind if you have a butterfly garden.
-Butterflies live for between two and four weeks on average, though some species, like the Morning Cloak, can live for almost a year.
+Butterflies live for between two and four weeks on average, though some species, like the Mourning Cloak, can live for almost a year.

 If you cherish every butterfly that stops by your garden to drink from your fragrant flowers, then you may wish to remember their beauty forever.
 The following ideas may inspire you to pay homage to the beauty of one of the fairest creatures on the Planet—butterflies.